m0euk/RDS-Bridge/README.md

 scan can reach grids like Thailand's quarter-MHz stations.
 Every catch runs through the normal decoder and PI commit guard — the scan only points the radio and watches, so it can't fabricate a station.
 A non-verbose scan logs start, catches, a 30-second progress heartbeat, and stop; turn on **verbose scan log** for a per-channel view with signal levels.
+Each sweep ends with a summary that accounts for every channel it checked — how many were empty, how many were held because they showed a pilot lock, how many were reheard and how many were newly logged.
 Where a sweep has no spectrum to work from — the waterfall off, or windows coming round too fast for a baseline — the pre-skip switches itself off and every channel is tuned and listened to, logged as `no baseline — checking`.
 That sweep is slow, and it is the correct
-behaviour: since 0.10.4 the scan never skips a channel it hasn't measured.
+behaviour: since 0.10.4 the scan never skips a channel it hasn't measured, and since 0.10.5 it never sets one aside on a reading it couldn't trust.

+**If the link goes quiet.** If SDRConnect stops sending, the scan pauses rather than judging channels it cannot measure — the status line says so, with the elapsed time — and picks up where it left off when the data returns.
+Nothing is written off while it waits.
+See [Known issues](#known-issues).

 ---